tryethernal/ethernal-cli/README.md

 __Options__

 ### -w
-Connect to the specified workspace
+Connect to the specified workspace.
+You can also set it with the env variable `ETHERNAL_WORKSPACE`.
 ```bash
 ethernal listen -w workspace
 ```